J. P. Taravella High School: Recognition

 In 2016, the J.P.
 Taravella Newspaper, known as the JPT Chariot was selected by the Florida Scholastic Press Association for their renowned online website and print newspaper.
-The JPT Chariot took the Silver Prize (Second) for 'FSPA 2015-16 Newspaper Evaluations' in Florida.
+The JPT Chariot took the Silver Prize (Second) for 'FSPA 2015–16 Newspaper Evaluations' in Florida.

-In 2017, JP Taravella's ACE Mentoring team, won first place in the county ACE competition.
+In 2017, J.P.
+Taravella's ACE Mentoring team, won first place in the county ACE competition.

+In 2023 and in 2025, J.P.
+Taravella's SECME/Engineering Club produced a team that placed third at the SkillsUSA Florida State Leadership and Skills Conference in Engineering Technology and Design.

 Taravella has a very active vocal music department which has received many accolades both within Broward County and throughout the state of Florida.

 J.P.
-Taravella Marching Band was selected by the Presidential Inaugural Committee to represent Florida in the 2009 Presidential Inaugural Parade on January 20, 2009 in Washington, DC.
+Taravella Marching Band was selected by the Presidential Inaugural Committee to represent Florida in the 2009 Presidential Inaugural Parade on January 20, 2009, in Washington, DC.

 J.P.
 Taravella Marching Band finished 10th in Bands of America in 2018 Regional Competition in Orlando and competed in Regional Finals.

 The school was renowned for its competitive Speech and Debate team, previously coached by Beth Goldman, whose members garnered numerous accolades—both locally and nationally.
 At the 2009 NFL National Tournament in Birmingham, Alabama, all three Taravella national qualifiers finished in the top six.
 Captain John Mern finished sixth in the nation in United States Extemporaneous Speaking, and Debate Co-Captains Mickael Silangil and Brian Zakarin finished fourth in the nation in Public Forum Debate.
 John Mern also finished 1st in the state tournament in United States Extemporaneous speaking.
 In Goldman's final year, captain Rohit Bhandari placed 6th at the University of Pennsylvania National Invitational and 3rd place at the state tournament in United States Extemporaneous speaking.
 Goldman has now left and has been replaced by Jon Price.

 Demographics

-As of the 2021-22 school year, the total student enrollment is 2,752.
+As of the 2021–22 school year, the total student enrollment is 2,752.
 The ethnic makeup of the school is 47.9% White, 43% Black, 32.4% Hispanic, 3.3% Asian, 0.3% Pacific Islander, 4.5% Multiracial, and 0.9% Native American or Native Alaskan.
 59.9% of the student body is on the free-and-reduced lunch program.